MegaManSec/JoshuaHu/_posts/2024-01-04-ssh-snake-ssh-network-traversal-discover-ssh-private-keys-network-graph.md

 ---

-I thought about using cosmopolitan libc to build some type of binary which would run anywhere, but I wanted to create something that was minimalist (ironic, considering the script now contains over 1,250 lines of code sans comments), would run anywhere, and would could be executed file-lessly.
+I thought about using cosmopolitan libc to build some type of binary which would run anywhere, but I wanted to create something that was minimalist (ironic, considering the script now contains over 1,250 lines of code sans comments), would run anywhere, and would could be executed filelessly.
 Using something like [remote exec](http://phrack.org/issues/62/8.html) could have solved the latter issue, but why complicate it when we can just use what a human would use?
 And to be frank, I like challenges: creating a worm in Bash is certainly a challenge.
 Why not POSIX?
 Well, I like _challenges_; I'm not a masochist.

 ---